Mrs. Stephanie Pratt

 - Rubrics, checklists outlining the way in which credit is determined for assignments, will be handed out throughout the course.

 - Make-up/retake policy: All students who turn in an assignment on the due date will be given one week to make corrections to it to improve their understanding, and thus their score.
 Quizzes/Tests may also be re-done (refer to extra credit policies) within one week.
 Students may only take advantage of this policy for make-up/retake if substantial effort was demonstrated before the initial due date (i.e. all questions were attempted).

 Plagiarism: Plagiarism is defined as the unauthorized use of the language and thoughts of another author and the representation of them as one’s own.
 This includes copying another student’s homework, report, project, lab report or test/quiz even though the other student allowed his/her work to be copied.
 This also includes cutting and pasting research from the internet for projects and reports and using resources for projects and reports that are not cited or improperly cited.
 The penalty for plagiarism is a guaranteed zero with no opportunity to make up the work.

 Please keep in touch!
 If you have any questions or concerns, please contact me by phone or e-mail.
+Check my blog and Edmodo sites for school happenings!
 I am looking forward to an exciting year, as we all learn and grow together.

 Sincerely, Mrs. Pratt

 Please sign below indicating that you, the parent or guardian have read the information and policies for grade 7, life science.
 Please add your own comments or concerns, if you like.
 Return this portion back to school.